A sweet tutorial for a small flower vase made from recycled vitamin bottles! A darling little gift idea that’s so simple and affordable!

 Some of the best crafting projects are the simplest, and that is totally the case with these darling little flower vases!
 This quick and easy craft idea is a fun project that’s great for all ages.

-And because they can be painted however you’d like, they’re a versatile piece of decor that can fit in any space or occasion.
+And because they can be painted however you’d like, they’re versatile pieces of decor that can fit in any space or occasion.

 Here’s how to use them –